Electric vans: the new way to travel

 Standard public load 0,30 € 6,41 € 75,90 €

-Most vans designed to make van life possible and comfortable are equipped with solar panels mounted on the vehicle's roof.
-This provides users with a free, sustainable, off-grid means of supplying energy for a variety of purposes (from charging a phone to running an oven or fridge).
-With an electric van, it would be possible to connect the vehicle's battery to the installed solar panels, providing the vanlifer with energy for his daily needs and a free, sustainable way to power his four-wheeled home.
+Most vans designed to make van life possible and comfortable are fitted with solar panels on the roof of the vehicle.
+This provides users with a free, sustainable and off-grid means of supplying energy for a variety of purposes (from charging a phone to running an oven or fridge).
+With an electric van, it would be possible to connect the vehicle's battery to the solar panels installed, providing the vanlifer with energy for their daily needs and a free, sustainable way of running their four-wheeled home.

 A more sustainable mobility solution

 The main reason why electric vehicles have been developed is probably to overcome the environmental problems associated with the transport sector.
-Electric vans are more durable and efficient than thermal vans, they produce no CO2 and allow the user to opt for a more renewable means of recharging their own van and traveling the world.
+Electric vans are more sustainable and efficient than internal combustion vans, they produce no CO2 and allow users to opt for a more renewable way of recharging their own van and travelling the world.

-Vanlifers are often concerned by climate and environmental issues, due to their general interest in nature and wild areas to explore.
-Switching to an electric van could be an opportunity to make a difference, and significantly reduce CO2 emissions and air pollution in general.
+Vanlifers are often concerned by climate and environmental issues.This is because of their general interest in nature and exploring wild areas.
+Switching to an electric van could be an opportunity to make a difference, and considerably reduce CO2 emissions and air pollution in general.

 Silent comfort

 Another secondary, but nonetheless important, feature of an electric van is the almost total elimination of noise from the running engine.
-This may seem marginal and less important, but in the context of van life where you live in the vehicle, a significant reduction in noise can be a considerable advantage.
-What's more, virtually inaudible van noise will greatly reduce the possibility of disturbing local animals on your adventures.
-Looking at Compett 's study analyzing the difference in decibels between electric and combustion-powered vehicles under various conditions, we can conclude that there is an average difference of 3-4 decibels between the two types of vehicle.
+This may seem marginal and less important, but in the context of van living where you live in the vehicle, a significant reduction in noise can be a considerable advantage.
+In addition, virtually inaudible van noise will greatly reduce the possibility of disturbing local animals on your adventures.
+Looking at the Compett By analysing the difference in decibels between electric vehicles and internal combustion vehicles under various conditions, we can conclude that there is an average difference of 3-4 decibels between the two types of vehicle.

 The European Union plans to ban the sale of combustion-powered cars in 2035.
-Generally speaking, the European Union is increasing restrictions and taxes on internal combustion vehicles to encourage the switch to electric vehicles, with a view to enabling the EU to become carbon-neutral by 2050.
-In addition, a number of bonuses and incentives are available for the purchase of a new electric vehicle, as well as tax benefits and other general facilities (such as free parking) are available and will be further strengthened in the future.
+Generally speaking, the European Union is increasing restrictions and taxes on internal combustion vehicles to encourage the switch to electric vehicles, with a view to enabling the EU to become carbon neutral by 2050.
+In addition, a number of grants and incentives are available for the purchase of a new electric vehicle, as well as tax benefits and other general facilities (such as free parking), which will be further strengthened in the future.

 The disadvantages of electric vans for van life: myth or reality?

 Although van life may seem like a dream, there are many problems and drawbacks to this adventurous lifestyle.
-Some of the most talked-about topics concerning the complications of van life have been widely addressed and explored by many vanlifer experts and travelers in recent years.
-The stress of being constantly on the move, the high risk of breakdowns, isolation, productivity difficulties, cleaning problems, difficulties in finding places to stay overnight, are just some of the pitfalls of van life.
+Some of the most discussed topics regarding the complications of van life have been widely addressed and explored by many vanlifer experts and travellers in recent years.
+The stress of being constantly on the move, the high risk of breakdowns, isolation, productivity difficulties, cleaning problems, difficulties finding places to stay overnight, are just some of the pitfalls of van life.
 But what about electric vans?
 What could be the complications of this type of lifestyle approach?

 The first problem that generally springs to mind when we think of electric vehicles is their limited range, which is closely linked to the technology used to power them.
-In this context, it's important to mention that electric vehicles are a relatively new transport system compared with the century-old history of internal combustion engines, and although impressive progress has been made in recent years, there's still a long way to go.
-By 2022, we have achieved satisfactory autonomies: indeed, some models like the Fiat e-Ducato 79 kWh can achieve up to 350 km of range on a single charge.
+In this context, it is important to mention that electric vehicles are a relatively new transport system compared with the century-old history of internal combustion engines, and although impressive progress has been made in recent years, there is still a long way to go.
+By 2022, we have achieved satisfactory ranges: in fact, some models like the Fiat e-Ducato 79 kWh can achieve up to 350 km of range on a single charge.

-It's still obvious that for a traveler such as a vanlifer, this distance may not be able to meet all their needs.
-In this context, we must emphasize the fact that many advances have been made over the last five years, and more will be made at an exponential rate in the near future.
-Better batteries will be incorporated into the next generation of electric vehicles, enabling highly competitive autonomies.
-In addition, general adaptation and government incentives will significantly advancecharging infrastructure across Europe.
+It is still obvious that for a traveller such as a vanlifer, this distance may not be able to meet all their needs.
+In this context, we need to highlight the fact that a lot of progress has been made in the last five years and more will be made at an exponential rate in the near future.
+Better batteries will be incorporated into the next generation of electric vehicles, making it possible to achieve very competitive ranges.
+In addition, general adaptation and government incentives will significantly advance the development of electric vehicles.recharging infrastructure throughout Europe.

-Another concern for many drivers is being able to recharge their vehicle as easily as they used to fill up with petrol for combustion vehicles; and the scarcity of recharging stations, especially outside the big cities, seems to be a major drawback to the life of an electric van.
+Another concern for many drivers is the possibility of recharging their vehicle as easily as they used to be able to fill up with petrol for internal combustion vehicles; and the scarcity of recharging stations, especially outside the big cities, seems to be a major drawback for the life of an electric van.

 But the improvement is tangible and exponential; the European Union plans to reach 1 million public charging stations in Europe by 2025, which will fully meet the demand for electric vehicle charging in all European countries.
-What's more, thanks to intensive research and development in the recharging sector, electric vehicles can be recharged from 20% to 80% in less than an hour, thanks to fast-charging stations.
+In addition, thanks to intensive research and development in the recharging sector, electric vehicles can be recharged from 20 to 80 % in less than an hour, thanks to fast-charging stations.
 This aspect will be implemented even more in the future, reducing charging time to just a few minutes, which will considerably increase the possibilities of approaching life in the van with an electric vehicle.

-A study by the American Automobile Association has shown that in very low temperatures (below 0° degrees), battery autonomy can be reduced by 40%, especially if the heater is used.
+A American Automobile Association study has shown that in very low temperatures (below 0° C), battery life can be reduced by 40 %, especially if the heater is used.
 Given the already unimpressive range of electric vans, the combination of this factor could make it almost impossible for vanlifers to travel.
 Various solutions are available and many more are under development, but for the moment the problem remains unsolved.
 Our suggestion?
 If you want to tackle van life in an electric vehicle, go to warm places!

 Top 5 electric vans to convert into a van